 Like Father, Like Daughter… Philip and Daisy Knatchbull

 Daisy Knatchbull is founder of The Deck, London – a made-to-measure tailoring house exclusively for women.
 Having had an interest in fashion from a young age, Daisy started her career in fashion journalism before working for the Fashion Director of the Sunday Times Style and subsequently moving to Huntsman to become Communications Director.
 It was whilst on Savile Row that she saw the opportunity in starting her own business.
 Daisy’s unique, androgynous style led her to challenge the rules in becoming the first women in the history of Royal Ascot to wear a top hat and tails.
-In her spare time Daisy loves to travel, and do freelance styling work.
+In her spare time, Daisy loves to travel, and do freelance styling work.

 Daisy has four brothers and sisters.
 She is the second oldest.

 Philip Knatchbull is the CEO of Curzon, the UK’s leading independent film distributor and cinema operator, winning a BAFTA for Outstanding Contribution to British Cinema in 2017.
-Having many family ties in film, Philip had always taken an interest attending film school before building a career as producer for many films, including Paul McCartney’s World Tour ‘Get Back’.
+Having many family ties in film, Philip had always taken an interest attending film school before building a career as a producer for many films, including Paul McCartney’s World Tour ‘Get Back’.
 Having previously trained to be a pilot, Philip now spends his spare time being with his family and directing short movies.

-What is your earliest memory of your father?
+What is your earliest memory of your father

 Feeling on top of the world whilst sitting on his shoulders.
 He used to always tell me that one day I would be too big to do that, I never believed him!

 What is the biggest lesson he has taught you?

 Take care of pennies and the pounds will look after themselves